Pilgrim Baptist Church

 Scheduling and Property Use

-All appointments for public worship, Bible study, and church activities - including times, locations, and property use - are under the pastor's oversight.
-With the counsel of deacons, trustees, and church leaders, the pastor determines:
+All appointments for public worship, Bible study, and church activities — including times, locations, and property use — are under the pastor’s oversight.
+With the counsel of deacons, trustees, and church leaders, the pastor determines the appropriateness of all property use, which persons or groups may use church facilities, and scheduling of services, meetings, and events.

 Pulpit Supply

-The pastor is responsible to fill the pulpit for each regularly scheduled service and special meeting.
+The pastor is responsible to fill the pulpit for each regularly scheduled service.
 In his absence, he (or the deacons, trustees, or leaders in his stead) shall invite speakers from within the membership or outside the church who will preach in a manner consistent with our statement of faith.

 Safety and Protection

-• Zero-tolerance policy for child abuse - Any reasonable suspicion of abuse by staff, volunteers, members, or visitors will be immediately reported to appropriate law enforcement and child protection authorities
+• Zero-tolerance for child abuse — Any reasonable suspicion will be immediately reported to law enforcement and child protection authorities

 • Background checks and safety training for all workers with children